brunonunest/sena-analytics/README.md

 5. To activate it use: `source env/bin/activate`

-6. Install the Python imports using pip: `pip install pymongo`, `pip install pandas`  and `pip install requests`
+6. Install the Python imports using pip install -r requirements.txt

-7. Run the code step by step, having the env activated within the libs of last step
+7. Run the code files to activate the pipelines, having the env activated within the libs of last step

+#How to Run on Docker?

+1. docker build -t python-flask:latest .
+2. docker run -d python-flask